Upton S. Fraser: Early life

-Biography
+Military career

-Upton Fraser was born in New York City in 1794.
-In May 1814, during the War of 1812, he joined the U.S. Army 15th Infantry Regiment as an Ensign.
-Shortly after the war ended, he was transferred to the Artillery Corps in 1815.
-He later joined the newly formed 3rd Artillery Regiment as a Lieutenant.
-He was promoted to Captain in 1828.
-In 1832, Fraser and his unit were deployed to Illinois during the Black Hawk War.
+In May 1814, during the War of 1812, Fraser joined the United States Army as an ensign with the 15th Infantry Regiment.
+Shortly after the war, he was transferred to the Artillery Corps in 1815 and later assigned to the newly formed 3rd Artillery Regiment.

+Fraser rose through the ranks over the next decade and was promoted to captain in 1828.
+In 1832, he and his unit were deployed to Illinois during the Black Hawk War, a conflict between the United States and Native American tribes led by Black Hawk.